2021 Tripura Tribal Areas Autonomous District Council election

-Elections to the Tripura Tribal Areas Autonomous District Council (TTAADC) were held on 6 April 2021.
+Elections to the Tripura Tribal Areas Autonomous District Council (TTAADC) of India were held on 6 April 2021.
 25 of the 28 elected seats in the Autonomous District Council are reserved for Scheduled Tribes.

 There were 865,041 eligible voters in the elections.
 The votes were counted on 10 April 2021 with a victory for the TIPRA-INPT alliance.
-The TIPRA party led alliance won 18 seats in the election while the BJP led alliance could win only 9 seats.
+The TIPRA party led alliance won 18 seats in the election while the BJP led alliance won 9 seats.
+The Left Front was reduced to 0.

+Parties and alliances

 Campaign

 The Left Front consisting of the Communist Party of India (Marxist), Communist Party of India, All India Forward Bloc and RSP declared its candidates list for 28 seats on 6 March 2021.
 The Indigenous People's Front of Tripura (IPFT) announced it candidates list for 18 seats on 7 March 2021.
 The TIPRA of Maharaja Kirit Pradyot Deb Barman and its alliance party Indigenous Nationalist Party of Tripura (INPT) announced their first list of candidates for 17 seats and 5 seats respectively on 8 March 2021.
 The Indian National Congress (INC) also announced its list of candidates for all 28 seats on 8 March 2021.

-Party Candidates
+Candidates

 Incidents

 The total voting process was peaceful.
 However there were reports of minor disturbances in two constituencies, namely Budhjung Nagar-Wakkinagar and Amtali-Golaghati.
 The TIPRA accused the ruling BJP for creating the disturbance.